a-sit-plus/gradle-conventions-plugin/README.md

 If, for example, you rely on other plugins, which must be in sync with the Kotlin version used by your project, you need to identify the plugin's artefact coordinates.
-You can usually obtain a plugin's coordinates through the Grade plugin portal by search for it, and then checking the " legacy" way of adding plugins.
+You can usually obtain a plugin's coordinates through the Gradle plugin portal by search for it, and then checking the " legacy" way of adding plugins.

 If you rely on `kotlin("plugin.spring")` and `kotlin("plugin.jpa")` as typical for a Spring + hibernate webservice, add